cilium/cilium/Documentation/security/policy/language.rst

 The layer 3 policy establishes the base connectivity rules regarding which endpoints can talk to each other.
 Layer 3 policies can be specified using the following methods:

-* `Labels based`: This is used to describe the relationship if both endpoints are managed by Cilium and are thus assigned labels.
-The big advantage of this method is that IP addresses are not encoded into the policies and the policy is completely decoupled from the addressing.
+* `Endpoints based`: This is used to describe the relationship if both endpoints are managed by Cilium and are thus assigned labels.
+The advantage of this method is that IP addresses are not encoded into the policies and the policy is completely decoupled from the addressing.

 * `Services based`: This is an intermediate form between Labels and CIDR and makes use of the services concept in the orchestration system.
 A good example